PRO 4-Cylinder Rules

 A. Any stock or aftermarket body, including straight sided dirt, fiberglass, aluminum, or steel aluminum.
 Open wheel type must submit photos for approval and will be allowed for one race maximum if approved.

-B. Any car with an aftermarket roof made from fiberglass or aluminum will only be allowed.
+B. Any car with an aftermarket roof made from fiberglass or aluminum will only be allowed with 54% left side weight.

 C. Full windshield required.
 Rear side and rear optional.
 No door side glass allowed.
 Windshield must be lexan or safety glass laminated.
 NO PLEXIGLASS.